-In developing zebrafish, the startle response can be quantified from day four post fertilization onwards by monitoring a larva’s locomotor activity in response to vibratory stimulation (VIDEO 1, Courtesy of Rodrigo J. De Marco, Max Planck Institute for Medical Research, Heidelberg, Germany).
+In developing zebrafish, the startle response can be quantified from day four post fertilization onwards by monitoring a larvae’s locomotor activity in response to vibratory stimulation (VIDEO 1, Courtesy of Rodrigo J. De Marco, Max Planck Institute for Medical Research, Heidelberg, Germany).

-VIDEO 1 showing startle response of larval zebrafish.
+Startle response of larval zebrafish.
 Courtesy of Rodrigo J. De Marco, Max Planck Institute for Medical Research, Heidelberg, Germany

 Experimental set up

-Larval zebrafish are placed individually in each well of a 6, 12, 24 48 or 96 well plate.
+Larval zebrafish are placed individually in each well of a 6, 12, 24, 48, or 96 well plate.

-Video (speed, 8x) of zebrafish larvae in a 24 well plate before, during and after a single pulse of mild vibratory stimulation.
+Video (speed, 8x) of zebrafish larvae in a 24-well plate before, during and after a single pulse of mild vibratory stimulation.
 The red dot in the top right hand side of the video frame depicts when the vibration occurs.